mmorearty/elixir-ctags/README.md

 simple `tags` file that any editor can read in order to find the file and line where a given symbol is defined.

+The original Ctags supported only C (I think).
+Exuberant Ctags is a rewrite that supports many more languages.

+**Install Exuberant Ctags**

+If you don't already have Exuberant Ctags, [install it](http://ctags.sourceforge.net/).
+On OSX, the best way is using [brew](http://mxcl.github.com/homebrew/):

+    $ brew install ctags

 **Vim**

 If you are using the [vim](http://www.vim.org/) editor: